 Second, international mobility is relatively common in the professional football market, making it a valuable laboratory to begin the study of tax-induced mobility across countries.
-One reason that this market is characterized by a relatively high degree of cross-border mobility is that the profession involves very little country-specific human capital as the game is the same everywhere.
+This market has a relatively high degree of cross-border mobility because the profession involves very little country-specific human capital as the game is the same everywhere.
 We therefore see this study as providing an upper bound on the migration response to taxation for the labor market as a whole.
 Obtaining an upper bound is crucial to gauge the potential importance of this policy question, especially in the long run as labor markets become more international and country-specific human capital declines in importance.

 Third and crucially, extensive data on the careers and mobility of professional football players can be gathered for most countries over long time periods.
-For this project, we have gathered exhaustive data on the career paths of all first-league football players (top 20 or so football teams in each country) for 14 European Union countries over the past 30 years, as well as performance data for all first-league teams.
+For this project, we have gathered exhaustive data on the career paths of all first-league football players (top 20 or so football teams in each country) for 14 European countries over the past 30 years, as well as performance data for all first-league teams.
 We have also collected top earnings tax rate data across countries and over time, taking into account special tax rules applying to immigrant workers and sometimes to athletes specifically.
-As top football players earn very high salaries, their average tax rate is well approximated by the top marginal tax rate applying to earnings when combining (a) the top statutory individual income tax rate, (b) social security contributions (of both
+As top football players earn very high salaries, their average tax rate is

-3Although the tax increase in the UK did not take effect until April 2010, the tax reform was passed in parliament in April 2009, several months prior to Ronaldo signing the contract with Real Madrid.
+&lt;sup>3Although the tax increase in the UK did not take effect until April 2010, the tax reform was passed in parliament in April 2009, several months prior to Ronaldo signing the contract with Real Madrid.
 The "Beckham Law" refers to a preferential tax scheme for foreign residents in Spain.
 The scheme was introduced in 2005, and got its nickname after the superstar player David Beckham became one of the first foreigners to benefit from the scheme when he moved from Manchester United to Real Madrid.